Black Widow Spider

 Health Risks

-Black widow venom is neurotoxic and 15 times stronger than rattlesnake venom.
+Black widow venom is neurotoxic and roughly 15 times stronger than rattlesnake venom drop-for-drop.
 Bites cause severe pain, muscle cramps, abdominal pain, and elevated blood pressure.
-While rarely fatal in healthy adults, bites require medical attention.
-Children, elderly, and those with compromised health are at higher risk.
+Healthy adults rarely die from a bite, but every confirmed bite warrants a trip to the ER or urgent care.
+Kids, older adults, and anyone with heart or other health conditions are at higher risk.

 Property Damage